July 12, 2007, Baghdad airstrike: Attack on personnel

-In the video on the morning of July 12, 2007, the crews of two United States Army AH-64 Apache helicopters observe a gathering of men near a section of Baghdad in the path of advancing U.S. ground troops, some armed with AKMs and RPGs.
+In the video on the morning of July 12, 2007, the crews of two United States Army AH-64 Apache helicopters observe a gathering of men near a section of Baghdad in the path of advancing U.S. ground troops.
 The crew estimates the group is twenty men.
 Among the group are two journalists working for Reuters, Namir Noor-Eldeen and Saeed Chmagh.
 While the two are carrying media cards, a military officer claimed they were not wearing distinctive clothing identifying themselves as such.
 Noor-Eldeen has a camera and Chmagh is talking on his mobile phone.
+Two other men in the group appear to have rifles.
+Another has a long cylindrical object which a U.S. army general investigating the incident said was a rocket-propelled grenade.

-A crew member requests authorization to engage after seeing five or six of the men moving in the direction of U.S. soldiers.
-A long shadow cast on the ground by a telephoto lens on Noor-Eldeen's camera is misidentified by the pilot as an additional RPG aimed at him and a U.S. Army Humvee directly below his aircraft.
-One second later he screams, "He's got an RPG!"
-Noor-Eldeen fails to photograph the Apache but three pictures of the U.S. Humvee appear on his camera's memory card when it was recovered by U.S. soldiers.
+The Apache gunner says that there are "five to six individuals with AK-47s" and requests permission to engage the group which is granted.
+Noor-Eldeen walks ahead of the group and peers around a street corner to aim his long-lensed camera at U.S. Humvees which are about 100 metres down the street.
+Noor-Eldeen's camera is misidentified by the Apache gunner who says "He's got an RPG!"
+Three pictures of the U.S. Humvee were found on his camera's memory card when it was recovered by U.S. soldiers.
 The men become obscured behind a building as the Apache moves around the group.
 Both helicopters strafe a group of ten men with 30 mm rounds once they became visible again.
 After the lead helicopter fires, one of the crew shouts "Hahaha.
-I hit 'em" and another member of the crew responds "Oh yeah, look at those dead bastards".
+I hit 'em" and another member of the crew responds, "Oh yeah, look at those dead bastards".

-Seven men were killed, including Noor-Eldeen and Chmagh, with three others being wounded.
+Seven men were killed, including Noor-Eldeen, with three others being wounded.
 Once the group is eliminated, the Apache pilots direct the ground troops to move up to the position of the attack to clear the area.